 22 April 2023

 Eid-Ul-Fitr is celebrated at the end of the holy month of fasting which is known as the Ramadan.
 The Ramadan is a period of around one month during which the Muslim fast during daytime.
-All Muslims celebrate this day with prayers at the mosques where food and cakes are shared.
-The Muslims also exchange gifts with their relatives and make donations to poor people on that occasion.
+They celebrate this day by dressing up in traditional attires and the ladies adorn henna designs on their hands.
+Then the men attend prayers at the mosques where food and cakes are shared.
+There is also exchange of gifts with their relatives and charity is also done on that occasion.

 20 September 2023

-Ganesh Chaturthi is celebrated either in August or September, depending on the Hindus’ Calendar, by the Hindus of Marathi faith as the birthday of Ganesh, the God of wisdom and remover of all obstacles.
-On the day of the festival, processions are held with devotees escorting statutes of Lord Ganesh and immersing them into the sea.
+Ganesh Chaturthi is celebrated by the Marathi faith as the birthday of Ganesh who is the God of Wisdom and Remover of all Obstacles.
+On the day of the festival, processions are held with devotees escorting statues of Lord Ganesh and immersing them into the sea.

 12 November 2023

-Divali, which is known as the festival of lights, is celebrated by the Hindus and it symbolises the victory of good over evil.
-Traditionally lamps made of clay are placed in front of every Hindu house so as to welcome the Goddess Luxmi, to celebrate the victory of Rama over Ravana and the destruction of the demon Narakasuran by Krishna.
-Traditional cakes like “gateau patate”, “barfi”, “idli” and “laddoo” are prepared and shared.
+Divali, the Festival of Lights, is celebrated by the Indo-Mauritians as a symbolism of the victory of good over evil.
+Traditionally lamps made of clay are placed in front of the house so as to welcome the Goddess Luxmi, to celebrate the victory of Rama over Ravana and the destruction of the demon Narakasuran by Krishna.
+Traditional cakes like “gateau patate”, “barfi”, “idli ” and “laddoo” are prepared and shared.